shenal-siri/JobDataExtractor/README.md

 - Open up the terminal of your choice and navigate to the repo's top-level directory.
 - Run the following command (or any variant) `docker-compose up --build --force-recreate -d`
-- Wait for the containers to spin up.
+- Wait for the containers to spin up completely.
 If this is the first time running, Docker will have to build the app image from the ground-up, so expect this to take some time.
     - Docker Desktop has a dashboard which allows you to view logs and container status.
+    - You can also use the `/checkconnection` and `/tryconnection` API endpoints to determine connection status (see [API Reference](#api-reference) below).

 ## Done!
 Now how do I use this tool?

 1. Navigate to any LinkedIn job posting page (i.e. url begins with `https://www.linkedin.com/jobs/view/`)

 2. Click the pinned extension and select 'Extract Job Posting'

 ![Extension - Extract Posting](/resources/readme_usage_2_01.PNG "Extension - Extract Posting")

 3. You should receive a Chrome alert if your job posting was successfuly extracted and stored in the database.

 ![Extension - Success Alert](/resources/readme_usage_3_01.PNG "Extension - Success Alert")

 4. You can retrieve a job posting by its id ('Retrieve Job Posting') or download a JSON file of all the job posting data currently in the database ('Download ALL Job Postings').

 ![Extension - Success Alert](/resources/readme_usage_4_01.PNG "Extension - Success Alert")